Optical and Raman spectroscopies of 171Yb3+:Y2SiO5 hyperfine structure for application toward microwave-to-optical transducer: Spectroscopy apparatus and methods

-Phase detection of the slave laser to the master laser is processed by generating an optical beat signal and by comparing it with a radio-wave of frequency $\Omega$, as shown in \fref{fig:OPLL}(a).
-Electronic signals for the optical beat outcome from an impedance-matched photodiode of 10 GHz bandwidth and were amplified by a low noise amplifier (LNA).
-Intermediate frequency resulted from a mixer driven by the local oscillator (LO) $\Omega$ is fed into current adjustments of the slave laser via the same model of PID controller as for the master laser.
-Because the both lasers are diode-lasers within external cavity for single frequency oscillation (ECDL), frequency and phase are dynamically controlled by electronic current fed into diode gain area.
-Lock points of the feedback loop for the slave laser are formed at the difference of optical frequencies identical to LO.
-We could tune the relative frequency from 300 MHz to 3 GHz, and could sweep continuously within 100 MHz as the maximum travel range after optimizing PID parameters.
-Note that all frequency synthesizers and receivers including spectrum analyzer are synchronized by Rubidium frequency standard (SRS FS725).
+{The} phase detection of the slave laser in our OPLL setup {was} processed {through} generating optical beats and comparing {their} phase with a radio-frequency ($\Omega$) reference, as shown in \fref{fig:OPLL}(a). {The} electronic signals for the optical beat were generated from an impedance-matched photodiode of 10-GHz bandwidth and were amplified {using} a low-noise amplifier (LNA).
+The down-conversion of {the} beat frequency with a mixer driven by the local oscillator (LO) frequency ($\Omega$) plays {the role of} a phase detector, and the converted signal modulates {the} electric currents for the slave laser {through the} filter amplifiers of the PID controller.
+We employed {external cavity diode lasers} (ECDL) for both master and slave lasers, taking advantages of {the} high-speed frequency response ($<$ 200 MHz) to electric currents.
+Stable phase conditions in the feedback loop {were observed} for a beat frequency identical to {the} LO {frequency}, {to allow the tuning of the} lock point of relative frequency by adjusting {the} LO frequency. {Therefore,} the locked frequency of the slave laser was determined by $\Omega$. {In addition,} we achieved a wide tuning range from 300 MHz to 3 GHz, and a continuous sweep range of 100 MHz.
+The second range was limited by a radio-wave synthesizer (because of sweep discontinuity of fractional PLL and internal switches).

-The spectrum of optical beat locked at 1.15 GHz (\fref{fig:OPLL}(b)) shows high level of noise suppression and frequency accuracy.
-Although the feedback loop was designed for capability of attaining low phase noise, we confirmed only frequency errors $< 1$ kHz, as we purposes performance of continuous frequency-sweep more than stable phase of fixed frequency.
+The spectrum of optical beats locked {at} 1.15 GHz (\fref{fig:OPLL}(b)) {showed a} high level of noise suppression and frequency accuracy.
+Although this feedback loop was designed {to consider} low-phase noise, we {optimally} tuned {it} for frequency sweep at the {expense} of phase noise reduction, {still confirming} a frequency error far smaller than 1 kHz.
+Note that all frequency synthesizers and receivers, including spectrum analyzer, {were} synchronized {according to the} Rubidium frequency standard (SRS FS725).